splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-integration.rst

 Use the latest Splunk On-Call to ServiceNow bidirectional integration to respond to an ncident, collaborate in real time, and find faster resolutions.

 The Splunk On-Call ServiceNow bidirectional integration maintains incident and ticket history but doesn't distract you during a firefight.
 Use the detailed incident history to conduct thorough post-incident reviews and ensure on-call incident management gets better over time.
-Eliminate context-switching by working in a single application, focusing on the issue at hand and spending less time organizing tickets.
+Eliminate context-switching by working in a single application, focusing on the iƒssue at hand and spending less time organizing tickets.

 You can do the following with the integration: